-This chapter provides a quick setup checklist to get your SuperServer 5028R-WR up and running.
+This chapter provides a quick setup checklist to get your SuperServer 1018R-WC0R up and running.
 Following these steps in the order given should enable you to have the system operational within a minimum amount of time.
 This quick setup assumes that your system has come to you with the processors and memory preinstalled.
-If your system is not already fully integrated with such components, please turn to the chapter or section noted in each step for details.
+If your system is not already fully integrated with a serverboard, processors, system memory etc., please turn to the chapter or section noted in each step for details on installing specific components.